realXiaochen/Giphy-xiaochen/README.md

    ```

-- You will see a spinner icons when gif is loading
+- You will see a spinner icons when gif is loading.

-- The rate limit of the api will be triggered if a same keyword is used repeatedly.
+- Rate limit of the api will be triggered if a same keyword is used repeatedly.

 ## On autocomplete